astorisab/SocialWhitelistBlacklist/README.md

-Allow static.licdn.com when logging in and add to blocklist once logged in
+Allow static.licdn.com when logging in and add to blocklist once logged in and the profile page as populated.
+Reload page to check functionality.

 The following link was used to access linkedin: https://www.linkedin.com